Tips for Hauling Your Trailer During Winter

 Check All Lights

 Recruit an assistant to help you check all the lights on your trailer, as well as your towing vehicle.
-Any non-functioning lights should be replaced.
+Make sure to replace any non-functioning lights.

 Top Off the Fuel Tank